pangeo-data/pangeo/docs/setup_guides/hpc.rst

 Although the examples on this page were developed using NCAR's `Cheyenne`_ super computer, the concepts here should be generally applicable to typical HPC systems.
 This document assumes that you already have an access to an HPC like Cheyenne, and are comfortable using the command line.
-It may necessaary to work with your system administrators to properly configure these tools for your machine.
+It may be necessary to work with your system administrators to properly configure these tools for your machine.

 You should log into your HPC system now.